 Check out Paul’s evocative blog post about the Wall and its region.

-Average rating 5 out of 5 from 311 reviews for Tours of Hadrian’s Wall, according to AITO reviews.
+Average rating 5 out of 5 from 371 reviews for Exploring Hadrian’s Wall: Romans, Reivers and Romantics, according to AITO reviews.

 Day 1: Arrival at our hotel, the magnificent fourteenth century Langley Castle, right in the centre of Wall Country, with views of the Wall itself from the battlements.
 A baronial residence burned in the rebellion by Hotspur’s father against Henry IV, it was resurrected by a Victorian romantic, and makes a sumptuous base for our exploration of this beautiful region.
 Welcome drinks and dinner at the hotel.